Muokkaa

 Preserve a facet navigation structure asynchronously of filtered results

-One of the challenges of faceted navigation in Azure AI Search is that facets exist for current results only.
-In practice, it's common to retain a static set of facets so that the user can navigate in reverse, retracing steps to explore alternative paths through search content.
+In Azure AI Search, facets exist for current results only.
+However, it's a common application requirement to retain a static set of facets so that the user can navigate in reverse, retracing steps to explore alternative paths through search content.

-Although this is a common use case, it's not something the faceted navigation structure currently provides out-of-the-box.
-Developers who want static facets typically work around the limitation by issuing two filtered queries: one scoped to the results, the other used to create a static list of facets for navigation purposes.
+If you want a static set of facets alongside a dynamic drilldown experience, you can implement it by using two filtered queries: one scoped to the results, the other used to create a static list of facets for navigation purposes.

 Clear facets